slobodator/thoughts/code-check-list/README.md

 ## General

 - Is Lombok used?
-    - definitely yes!
+  - definitely yes! `@Data` and `@Builder` are our best friends!
-    - there is no need to use it
+  - there is no need to use it, IDE generates all stuff
   - we use Java Records instead
   - we are on Kotlin

-- Are `Request`, `DomainModel` and `Response` three different classes for every business entity?
+- POJO
+  - we're fine with that
+  - we don't use setters
+  - we are against POJO, so use neither setters nor getters

+- Assume we're handling CRUD operations for `Users` with just `id`, `firstName` and `lastName`.
+Is it necessary to have three separate classes: `UserRequest`, `UserEntity` and `UserResponse`?
-    - no, it is too verbose, one class fits all
+  - no, no need to create there identical classes, one class fits all
-    - yes, sure
+  - yes, we do that for any reason

 - What Bean Mapper is used?
   - what is this and what is it needed for?
   - MapStruct
   - ModelMapper
   - Dozer
   - we prefer to have the control over the process and write the transformation code manually

+## Testing

+- What mock framework is used?
+  - Mockito
+  - PowerMock
-- POJO
+  - WireMock
-  - we're fine with that
-  - we don't use setters
-  - we use neither setters nor getters
+  - mocking is a bad idea

 ## JPA/Hibernate

 - How do you manage entity's `equals()` and `hashCode()`?
   - in no way.
 For what?
   - in a regular way, based on all fields using `@EqualsAndHashCode`
-    - based on the `id`
+  - based on its `id`
   - we have a `BaseEntity` for that
-    - we've also read Vlad's article regarding that
+  - we also read Vlad's article regarding that

 - Is `@Embeddable` used?
   - no, haven't heard about it
   - yes, sometimes
-    - it is mandatory to wrap everything with it
+  - it is a kind of mandatory to wrap everything with it

 - What value is set for the `spring.jpa.open-in-view` property?
+  - true (default)
+  - false (why?)
-    - what the hell is that? it is not set explicitly, so the default value is used
+  - what the hell is that? what is the sense to discuss any random property?!
-    - yes, I know what you're asking about
+  - well, get your concern

 - How are transactions managed?
   - in no way.
-Let's say, they are managed automatically
+Let's say they are managed automatically
   - all controllers/facades are annotated with `@Transactional`
   - all services are annotated with `@Transactional`
   - there is a base class/AOP pointcut for that
   - well, it is a challenge...

-- What about SQL queries compile check?
+- What about a SQL queries compile check?
-  - do you mean _runtime_ check?
+  - do you mean the _runtime_ check?
-  - hibernate metamodel generator
+  - Hibernate Metamodel Generator
   - QueryDSL
   - JOOQ